programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-17.png" alt="Jupyter Notebook cell to be run to create a doc object out of an example sentence, then print counts of each part-of-speech along with corresponding part-of-speech indices." caption="Figure 17: Part-of-speech indexing for words in example sentence" %}

 The output is a dictionary that lists the unique index of each part-of-speech and the number of times that part-of-speech has appeared in the example sentence.
-To associate the actual parts-of-speech associated with each index, a new dictionary can be created which replaces the index of each part-of-speech for its label.
+Since the (numerical) index values are not easily legible to human readers, a dictionary should be created to associate the index values with their corresponding part of speech tags.
 In the example below, it's now possible to see which parts-of-speech tags correspond to which counts:

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-18.png" alt="Jupyter Notebook cell to be run to create a doc object out of an example sentence, then print counts of each part-of-speech along with corresponding part-of-speech labels." caption="Figure 18: Indexing updated to show part-of-speech labels" %}